-Supply Chain Finance – Who wins?
+Supply Chain Finance: Who wins?

-Supply Chain Finance (SCF) changes or modifies the standard terms of a buyer-supplier relationship, whatever these happen to be for the industry, commodity and country or legal environment.
-This scope includes payment for goods or service, investment in assets or inventory and any other form where one party in the Supply Chain finances another party more cheaply than they can fund themselves.
-Starting from this position, we can take the prime motivation of a better net financial deal for one or another, or hopefully all, parties along the chain.
+This scope includes payment for goods or service, investment in non-current assets (tooling) or inventory and any other form where one party in the Supply Chain (SC) finances another party more cheaply than they can fund themselves.

-Governments and international institutions get involved to:
+- Governments and international institutions get involved, too:

-• shorten cash cycle times to encourage growth and investment
+- Shorten cash cycle times to encourage growth and investment

-• improve the financing of SMEs
+- Improve the financing of SMEs

-SCF can mitigate long export payment terms while the physical product is shipped abroad.
+- SCF can mitigate long export payment terms while the physical product is shipped abroad.
 E.g. ‘The Export-Import Bank of the United States (Ex-Im Bank) today approved the first transaction under its new Supply-Chain Finance Guarantee Program...’.

-There is a particular focus on growth for less developed economies.
+- There is a particular focus on growth for less developed economies.
 International Finance Corporation (IFC) part of the World Bank ‘... established in 2010 the Global Trade Supplier Finance (GTSF) program ... short-term finance to emerging market suppliers and small- and medium-sized exporters, helping to address a huge shortfall in supply chain finance.’

 So, there may be many winners.
 To find out more, take a look at Financing the End-to-end Supply Chain.
 This book, updated in 2020, provides a detailed introduction to SCF, demonstrating the importance of the strategic relationship between the physical supply of goods and services and the associated financial flows.